Laser-enhanced quantum sensing boosts sensitivity and dynamic range: A nitrogen-vacancy diamond two-media laser system

-Here we demonstrate a two-media laser threshold magnetometer at \SI{1042}{\nano\metre} which exhibits a photon-shot-noise-limited sensitivity of $\SI{670}{fT/\sqrt{\hertz}}$ in combination with a huge dynamic range of $\pm$\SI{280}{\micro\tesla}.
-This is achieved without the use of magnetic flux concentrators or closed-loop feedback which maintains the ability to do full vector magnetometry.
-We show a magnetic resonance-induced threshold shift of the two-media laser system leading to \SI{100}{\percent} of optical contrast instead of typical values of a few percent, even for each component in vector magnetometry.
-The experimental results are in good agreement with theoretical modeling.
-With our approach, we demonstrate a laser system whose output is entirely controlled by a fully controllable quantum system.
-This can bring forward a new generation of magnetic field sensors based on quantum emitters, enabling the required sensitivities and large intrinsic dynamic ranges for broad applications, e.\,g., in the medical field, in the mining sector and for magnetic navigation.
+Here, we establish a two-media laser threshold magnetometer at \SI{1042}{\nano\metre} as a new platform for NV-based sensing.
+By integrating NV centers as an intra-cavity element, our approach achieves \SI{100}{\percent} optical contrast between the spin states and robust signal powers up to \SI{50}{\milli\watt}, while maintaining vectorial operation.
+This combination enables both improved sensitivity and a large dynamic range, thereby overcoming the trade-off of these sensing-relevant parameters, that have so far limited fluorescence-based NV magnetometers and vapor cell sensors.
+Our results highlight how this laser-enhanced quantum sensors can pave the way towards a new generation of compact, high-performance magnetic field sensors with broad applicability, from medicine to navigation and resource exploration.

-\subsection{A nitrogen-vacancy diamond two-media laser system}
+\section{A nitrogen-vacancy diamond two-media laser system}

-Motivated by our results of improved spin contrast and sensitivity at higher wavelengths via absorptive magnetometry \cite{schall_paper}, we aim to achieve a boost in sensitivity and dynamic range by realizing the concept of absorptive two-media LTM: a \SI{1042}{\nano\metre} optically active gain medium (a membrane external cavity surface-emitting laser \cite{jetter_MECSEL}, MECSEL) is combined with an NV-doped diamond inside the same cavity, as illustrated in Fig.~\ref{fig:figure_1}A. The diamond is expected to behave as a magnetic-field-dependent (or equivalently spin-state-dependent) absorber, which should lead to a magnetic-field-dependent laser threshold of the combined laser system \cite{dumeige_ltm}.
-Further details concerning the setup can be found in Fig.~1A and the Materials and Methods section.
+Motivated by our results of improved spin contrast and sensitivity at higher wavelengths via absorptive magnetometry \cite{schall_paper}, we aim to achieve a boost in sensitivity and dynamic range by realizing the concept of absorptive two-media LTM: a \SI{1042}{\nano\metre} optically active gain medium (a membrane external cavity surface-emitting laser \cite{jetter_MECSEL}, MECSEL) is combined with an NV-doped diamond inside the same cavity, as illustrated in Fig.~\ref{fig:figure_1}a.
+The NV centers provide a magnetic-field-dependent (or equivalently spin-state-dependent) cavity loss, due to changing population of the absorbing lower singlet state (see Fig.~\ref{fig:figure_1}b) \cite{dumeige_ltm}.
+We amplify these changes in the cavity field and thus the signal difference between the spin states, i.\,e., the optical contrast, by operating the combined laser system close to the laser threshold \cite{jeske_ltm, dumeige_ltm, gottesman_paper}.
+Further details concerning the setup and the working principle can be found in Fig.~ \ref{fig:figure_1}a,b and the Methods.